golang/tools/internal/mcp/design/design.md

 Other SDKs define higher-level transports, with, for example, methods to send a notification or make a call.
-Those are jsonrpc2 operations on top of the logical stream, and the lower-level interface is easier to implement in most cases, which means it is easier to implement custom transports or middleware.
+Those are jsonrpc2 operations on top of the logical stream, and the lower-level interface is easier to implement in most cases, which means it is easier to implement custom transports.

 For our prototype, we've used an internal `jsonrpc2` package based on the Go language server `gopls`, which we propose to fork for the MCP SDK.
 It already